Wanyuxiang-code/obsidian_notes/Ethical_Class/Ethics review.md

       An action A is obligatory iff A would produce a higher leverl of utility.

-   3. Branch: Classic Hedonistic Act Utilitarianism Welfare = level of hapiness, whcih constituted by experiences of pleasure and absence of the
+   3. Branch: Classic Hedonistic Act Utilitarianism Welfare = level of hapiness, which constituted by experiences of pleasure and absence of the

 3. Problem: